krajc/cpf_proc/README.md

 - AMS receptors, or points of interest

 ##### a) Create the Input Control Files (CALPOST.INP)
-For all types of receptors, a single script is used; however, the user must update the script settings depending on the receptor type.
+For all types of receptors, a single script is used; however, the user must update the script settings depending on the receptor type (parameter grid).

-script: /users/oko001/cpf_proc/calpost/bin/create_calpost_inp.py
+**script:** /users/oko001/cpf_proc/calpost/bin/create_calpost_inp.py
-calpost version used: /users/p2828/mod/calpost/CALPOST_v7.2.0_L150720/calpost.x
+**calpost version used:** /users/p2828/mod/calpost/CALPOST_v7.2.0_L150720/calpost.x
-calpost input template file: /users/oko001/cpf_proc/calpost/bin/calpost_sample.inp
+**calpost input template file:** /users/oko001/cpf_proc/calpost/bin/calpost_sample.inp

 > [!IMPORTANT]
 > **Parameters that must be configured in the script:**